Transworld Skateboarding: GrindMedia acquisition

-An official announcement was released on May 20, 2013 to mark the acquisition of Transworld media by the GrindMedia company that is owned by Source Interlink.
+An official announcement was released on May 20, 2013, to mark the acquisition of Transworld media by the GrindMedia company that is owned by Source Interlink.
 The Bonnier Corporation's decision occurred after it divested of the Mountain Group, which includes Ski, Skiing and Warren Miller titles and its Parenting Group.
 At the time of the acquisition, GrindMedia owned the forty-nine-year-old title Skateboarder Magazine, which was transformed into a free digital publication, with a bimonthly print replica, in April 2013.

 Former Skateboarder Editor-In-Chief Jaime Owens was announced as the new Editor-In-Chief of Transworld Skateboarding in October 2013.
-Owens got the job as it became open around the time that the production of Skateboarder magazine ceased in August 2012 and explained what Transworld Skateboarding means to him in an October 29, 2013 interview with the magazine: "TWS‘ hallmark has always been amazing photography of the biggest names in skateboarding.
+Owens got the job as it became open around the time that the production of Skateboarder magazine ceased in August 2012 and explained what Transworld Skateboarding means to him in an October 29, 2013, interview with the magazine: "TWS‘ hallmark has always been amazing photography of the biggest names in skateboarding.
 Growing up with Transworld meant I was always seeing the best skateboarding being done by the best skaters shot by the best photographers.
 That documentation of skateboarding is unsurpassed."

 GrindMedia’s parent company, Source Interlink Media (SIM), published a press release in May 2014 to announce a rebranding to the new name: "The Enthusiast Network" (TEN).
 As part of the rebranding process, the GrindMedia umbrella brand became the "TEN: Action/Outdoor" brand and remained a part of the new TEN brand.
-The press release stated that TEN sough to transform into a "Web-Led, Socially Amplified Media Model" and TEN Chief Executive Officer Scott Dickey—who was hired in February 2014—explained: "It is not up to us to decide how our consumers choose to interact with our brands ...
+The press release stated that TEN sought to transform into a "Web-Led, Socially Amplified Media Model" and TEN Chief Executive Officer Scott Dickey—who was hired in February 2014—explained: "It is not up to us to decide how our consumers choose to interact with our brands ...
 Our job is to provide them with the content they want, where they want it, and when they want it.
 Our business model needs to reflect this new reality."

+a360media acquisition

+In February 2019, Transworld Skateboarding was acquired by a360media, formerly American Media.

+The Arena Group acquisition

+In 2022, The Arena Group acquired Transworld Skateboarding.